 Not only that, but salespeople gain more flexibility and can reach new-found levels of success.
 It’s common for top-performing reps to make 200%+ of plan their first year after emerging from chaos.

 5. Understanding willingness to pay is a process, not a project.

 Once you have that foundation, you’ll be able to not only change pricing with less risk but begin a series of controlled experiments to better understand and push the boundaries of your buyers’ willingness to pay.
 This is an empirical, reliable way to do demand elasticity analysis, firmly rooted in how customers actually behave (not just what they say).
 And here is where pricing change can really pay off, because it happens subtly, systematically and incrementally.

 This approach helps you keep your prices aligned with customers’ perceptions of the value they derive from your software.
 It provides a firm foundation for transitioning legacy customers to the new pricing over time.
 It’s also how you harmonize pricing with the rate of new value creation from your roadmap.

 Stay tuned for more details on risk based pricing

-To find out more about reducing your risk when making software pricing changes, watch for more blogs in this series.
+To find out more about reducing your risk when making software pricing changes, check out our next article in this series: The impacts of grandfather pricing and the top five best practices for transitioning existing customers to new pricing.
 Or contact me at firstname.lastname@example.org.